EndaMagennis/baoard-ohm/README.md

     ![desktop view home](documentation/wireframes/Web-%20Home%20Page.png)

-  While the final design is different to the original concept, the overall aesthectic was maintained.
+  While the final design is different to the original concept, the overall aesthetic was maintained.
 The dropdown menu, card style posts, and pagination persists, though the layout of each element varies slightly from the original vision.

 ## Information Architecture